square/react-square-payment-form/README.md

 npm start
 ```

-### Updating the documentation
+### Updating the docs

 Files under `docs/components` are automatically generated from the component comments.
-All other documentation can be modified directly.
+All other documentation files can be modified directly.

-To update the component documentation:
+To update the component documentation, run `./generateComponentDocs.sh`

-1. Comment out the lines 5-12 and line 70 from `src/components/SquarePaymentForm.tsx`.
-The parser currently doesn't understand some of the syntax used.
-1. Run the script to automatically generate the documents
-    ```
-    ./buildDocs.sh
-    ```
-1. Uncomment the lines from step 1

-### Publishing to GitHub Pages
+### Publishing the website

 Once the changes are merged, run the following command to publish the website.